gpcm00/power-meter/README.md

 The PCB was developed in KiCAD.
 You can get them in the PCB-Files folder

 I am currently developing the firmware.
+Find the current status of the firmware [here](https://github.com/users/gpcm00/projects/2)

 ## BOARD